Mud Bay Foreshore Enhancements

 - Provide a nature-based defense for coastal flooding;

 - Build natural habitat and enhance environmental processes and ecosystem functions;

 - Mitigate the impacts of sea level rise on marsh habitat; and

 - Increase our understanding of viable coastal marsh adaptation approaches and their replicability.

 The living dyke site in Surrey is considered a reviewable project under the BC Environmental Assessment Act.
-To fulfill the requirements, the City will begin collecting baseline environmental data and consulting with the community, stakeholders and Indigenous nations in fall 2020.
+To fulfill the requirements, the City will collect baseline environmental data and consult with the community, stakeholders and Indigenous nations.

 The anticipated timing of the project is:

-We will be doing public engagement in summer 2021 to provide further information on the project and gather feedback.
+We will be doing public engagement in fall 2022 to provide further information on the project and gather feedback.
 Details will be posted here when available.

 For more information about this project, please contact firstname.lastname@example.org.